krisaziabor/52/web/src/app/data/product/projects/03/study.md

   Users will gravitate to the first connection or piece of media they encounter on the site.
 How do I determine what is pushed to the forefront and what is not?

   From [Alvin](https://alvinashiatey.com/): Look at physical or non-web institutions that serve the same functions/ethos as this project.
 Maybe your design language will adopt elements from there...

+  From [Cece](https://cecexie.com/): How can you bring in the principles and core themes from our Intellectual Property and the Internet class into a version of the site?
+Can you bring information on copyright, fair use, and legal analysis while keeping the experience as minimal as needed?